DigixGlobal/etc-redemption/guide/GUIDE.md

 # Digix ETC Redemption User Guide

+Please read and understand this document fully to minimize the risk of lost funds during the ETC Redemption process.

+[TODO] Disclaimer

 ## Overview

 This document is a guide for DGD holders outlining the required steps for redeeming ETC. For background, please review previous announcements and documentation on the ETC redemption contract.